loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

-and we instantiate Driver resources from the response data.
+and we use the response data to instantiate the drivers.
 -->

 ---